MassimoCappellano/italian_city_regions_info/README.md

 CONFIGURATION
 ---------------
-Important: create a .env file with your GMAP service KEY
+Important: create a .env file with your GMAP service KEY.
+Use `.env_temp` as a template.

 Used https://github.com/dwyl/env2 for configuration.

-OTHER USEFUL DATA FOUND
+OTHER USEFULL DATA FOUND
 -----------------------
 Maybe to use for functionality extension.